RTXteam/RTX-KG2/README.md

 ## We assume there is no MySQL cruft

-The Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is installed, you will need to delete it using the following `bash` command, which requires `curl`: (WARNING!
+The target Ubuntu system in which you will run the KG2 build should *not* have MySQL installed; if MySQL is installed, you will need to delete it using the following `bash` command, which requires `curl`: (WARNING!
 Please don't run this command without first making a backup image of your system, such as an AMI):